 The spiritual quest is what gives life meaning.
 Nothing else does.
 Like many people, maybe most, I used to think love was going to give my life meaning, the perfect relationship.
 But I can't get meaning from outside.
 Meaning is inside.
 It doesn't exist out there.
 It doesn't exist.
 It's in 5-space along with all the other important things that don't exist, like love.
 I have to find meaning inside myself.
 It's true the spiritual quest is about love.
 It's making progress with love.
 If I see I'm becoming a better human being over the course of months and years, that's profoundly satisfying.
 My life is meaningful.
 If I keep making the same mistakes, doing the same old crap, slowly getting older and less healthy, treating everyone just as badly, then life is meaningless.
-I have to work to get better at being human if I wanting meaning, satisfaction, richness in my life.
+I have to work to get better at being human if I want meaning, satisfaction, and richness in life.
 Better at being a human, not at being a holy man or a saint.
 Meditation is ongoing work aimed at making me a better human being.
-My love Leela is the personification of the spiritual quest.
-She bodilessly embodies it as the nondualistic face of love as play.
+My love Leela is the personification of the spiritual quest, the nondualistic face of god as creative play.

 Without creativity life is meaningless.
 The meaning of life isn't something I find, it's something I create in myself through hard work.
 If I don't do hard creative work, my life is meaningless.
 That's why the Internet is mostly meaningless: the work that goes into most of it is easy and uncreative.
 How creative my work is is how much it hurts, how much it challenges my beliefs and pretensions.
 Nothing snide or ironic is creative.
 Nothing smug.
 Nothing self-satisfied.
 Take away pretense, snide, irony, smug, self-satisfied and porn.
 How much Internet is left?
 Exactly.